 Once you have the area of the space, multiply by 2 to cover the two coats you will most likely need.
 If you choose not to prime your walls, you may need additional paint.
 It is best to buy paint that already has the primer included.
 Do your homework to understand paint quality.

 If math isn’t your strength, brands like Benjamin Moore have calculators on their websites.

 Tip 4.
 Mix Gallons for Uniformity

 Just because the paint you buy is mixed using the same formula, it doesn’t mean it will be uniform once applied to your walls.

 To avoid this issue, get a 5-gallon bucket from your home improvement store and mix the cans of paint.
 In painting terms, this is often referred to as boxing the paint together.
-If the container does not come with a lid you may need to pour it back in the original cans.
+If the container does not come with a lid, you may need to pour it back into the original cans.
 Otherwise, you will need to get your painting done in one day.

 Tip 5.
 Try Interior Painting Techniques

 Interior house painting is no longer limited to a new color.
 Now you can use different techniques to turn ordinary walls into something spectacular.